A Less Invasive Lung Cancer Surgery

 - John R. Garrett, MD.

-For patients with early stage lung cancer, surgical removal of the lobe in which the tumor is located (lobectomy) offers the best chance of a cure.
+For patients with early stage lung cancer, surgical removal of the lobe in which the tumor is located (lobectomy) offers the best chance for a cure.
 Until recently, the standard procedure has been to make a six-inch inch incision in the chest and spread the ribs apart with a retractor to give the surgeon a clearer view of the chest cavity and tumor.

 Now, lobectomy can be performed using video-assisted thoracic surgery (VATS), a cutting-edge approach that is considerably less invasive.
 In lieu of one large chest incision, VATS is performed by inserting a small video camera and surgical instruments through a series of smaller incisions.
 Video captured from inside the chest is transmitted onto a computer monitor in the operating room.
 A cardiothoracic surgeon with specialized training in video imaging uses the monitor as a guide to complete the procedure.
 Robotic arms may be used to perform the surgery, using miniature surgical instruments that are also passed into the chest via the keyhole incisions.
 If necessary, this method can be abandoned during surgery and the surgeon can take over with a more traditional laparoscopic or open surgery approach.